 Create blocking triggers

-Here as an example for the analytics cookie type
+Here as an example for the marketing cookie type

 Add the blocking trigger to tags